Agag committed to Formula E, rules out F1 role

-LONDON Formula E founder and chief executive Alejandro Agag has dismissed media speculation that he could play a role in running Formula One after Liberty Media's takeover of the glamour sport.
+LONDON (Reuters) - Formula E founder and chief executive Alejandro Agag has dismissed media speculation that he could play a role in running Formula One after Liberty Media's takeover of the glamour sport.

 "There haven’t been any contacts at all, whatsoever," he told Reuters in an interview at his London headquarters on Tuesday.